 Rewilding is about helping nature to work on its own terms.
 It’s a journey of learning and unlearning, of embracing change and surprise, of delight and sometimes disappointment.
 Some species of wildflower may disappear from an area where you have known them to be for years, but when changes in grazing regimes take hold, they may pop up elsewhere.
 Other species, which you have never seen on your site nor ever expected, may suddenly appear and start to flourish.

 Of course, if you have something really special on your site – such as an area of unimproved chalk grassland covered in rare wildflowers – you should strive to protect it.
-You can expect that over time these plant communities will appear elsewhere in your site.
+In steps 1 & 2, you identified and mapped areas that need special conservation management and/or where legal requirements are in place.
+It's very likely that over time these plant communities will appear elsewhere in your site.
 When they do, you can be more relaxed about conserving them at their original location.

 A good motto to remember here is ‘conserve the very best and rewild the rest’.
 Rewilding embraces the complexity of nature so don’t be afraid of change, and do be prepared to adapt your thinking over time.
-And as the story of your land begins to unfold and surprise you might want to record what happens, which leads us nicely to step 10.
+And as the story of your land begins to unfold and surprise you should record what happens, which leads us nicely to step 10.

 Rewilding is not about targets – this many trees by 2050 or this many nightingales by 2030.
-It’s a continuous journey of letting nature ebb and flow while intervening as minimally as possible.
-But you should absolutely record what’s happening on your land.
+It’s a continuous journey of letting nature ebb and flow with minimal intervention once you've restored as many processes as possible.
+But you should record what’s happening on your land.
 It enables you to understand what’s happening and share stories of what’s happening.
 That helps all of us learn.
-We’ve lost so much knowledge, as Isabella Tree highlights in her book ‘Wilding’ about rewilding Knepp, a 3,500-acre arable farm in Sussex.
+We’ve lost so much knowledge, and as rewilding projects across Britain record the changes they observe, we can all start to understand what's possible.

 You can enlist expert or volunteer help with your monitoring or get stuck in yourself.
 Our Measuring and monitoring can help keep you right.

 Rewilding shouldn’t be a solitary pursuit, although it’s okay if you want it to be.
-But there are rewards to be had for reaching out and working in collaboration with others.
+There are rewards to be had for reaching out and working in collaboration with others though.
 For one thing, the bigger the rewilding area the better it is for nature.
-That’s why at Rewilding Britain we’ve been calling for future government payment schemes (such as the proposed Environmental Land Management scheme – ELM) to reward large-scale rewilding activities.
+That’s why at Rewilding Britain we’ve been calling for future government-subsidised land management schemes to reward large-scale rewilding activities.
 This can be through single owner or farm-cluster collaboration.
 Additionally, the bigger you are, the easier it is to get help, advice and grants from other official bodies.
+We encourage rewilders to join our Rewilding Network!

 You might not want to talk widely about your rewilding plans and progress.
 That’s okay.
 But wherever possible we would encourage you to communicate widely – with your neighbours, your local community and others around you.
 Try to take them with you on your journey by sharing your experiences and your ambitions for nature.
 Create a conversation in your local community, and further afield if the chance arises.
-Get help and support from your local rewilding group if you have one (see The Rewilding Network).
+Get help and support from your local rewilding group if you have one.

 Not everyone will like what you’re planning or doing.
 Some will be sceptical and a few may be strongly opposed.
 Don’t let this put you off.
 Be prepared to take some flack along the way, but remain polite and rational.
 Follow our core rewilding principles and you’ll steadily win people over.
 Then you’re not only restoring a healthy environment for wildlife and your local community, you’re inspiring others to start down their own path to rewilding.